 Honey Miso Snack Mix

-It's Super Bowl weekend!
-Enjoy the game while munching on this crunchy, spicy Honey Miso Snack mix adapted from a recipe by Lauren Radel.
+You'll enjoy munching on this crunchy, spicy Honey Miso Snack mix adapted from a recipe by Lauren Radel whether it's Super Bowl weekend or an afternoon snack.
 This is easy to prepare and you can mix up the ingredients as long as the proportions remain the same.
 You can make this in advance and store it in an airtight container and it will keep crisp for a week.
 Once opened, it will disappear quickly!

 - 3 cups rice Chex cereal